1 / 2Manukau Skate Park

 Overview

-Manukau Skate Park sits inside Hayman Park and packs in large steep boxes, an uneven spine transfer, a high rail, a surrounding vert wall, and two asphalt pump tracks.
-The pocket-size bowl in the centre is the best entry point for learning to drop in.
-A separate smaller area caters to younger riders.
-Concrete is functional and rough in places â cruiser wheels handle the pump track surface better than hard wheels.
+Manukau Skate Park sits inside Hayman Park with large steep boxes, an uneven spine transfer, a high rail, a surrounding vert wall, two pump tracks, and a central pocket bowl good for learning to drop in.
+A separate smaller area suits younger riders.
+Reviewers describe the concrete as rough and note the larger obstacles are steep and hard to hit.
+One reviewer reported a racist incident and felt unsafe.
 Entry is free.